kstenschke/doShell/README.md

 DoShell's abilities intersect with tools like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.

+### Mission targets

+* Ease scripting of browser automation
+* Support the same language on linux and mac os
+* Keep commands as short as possible, while as much self-explanatory as possible

 ## Modes of Operation